 Migration between distinct breeding and wintering areas is a widespread behavioural trait in 47 many species across a wide range of taxa, and is generally assumed to be an adaptation to 48 49 seasonal variation in environmental conditions (Reid et al. 2018).
-Such seasonal migrations 50 can increase individual fitness (Alerstam et al., 2003; Somveille et al., 2015), as it allows the 51 birds to utilize highly productive habitats all year round.
-In contrast, other bird species do not perform long-distance seasonal migrations, as they are adapted to remain at northern latitudes 52 53 throughout the entire year and survive the low-productive winters (Barta et al., 2006; Svorkmo-Lundberg et al., 2006).
-However, species that display such behaviour may perform shorter 54 migrations between summer and winter areas in heterogeneous landscapes where availability 55 and/or quality of resources vary between seasons (Barraquand & Benhamou, 2008; Fedy et al., 56 2012).
-Some overwintering populations are partially migratory (Chapman et al., 2011), 57 implying that a portion of the population migrates between summer and winter areas, whereas 58 59 the rest stay resident.
+Well known examples are 50 long-distance annual migrations carried out by many bird species on the northern hemisphere between breeding grounds at northern latitudes and wintering grounds at southern latitudes 51 (Dingle & Drake, 2007; Åkesson et al., 2017).
+Such seasonal migrations can increase individual 52 53 fitness (Alerstam et al., 2003; Somveille et al., 2015), as it allows the birds to utilize highly productive habitats all year round.
+In contrast, other bird species do not perform long-distance 54 seasonal migrations, as they are adapted to remain resident at northern latitudes throughout the 55 entire year and survive the low-productive winters (Barta et al., 2006; Svorkmo-Lundberg et 56 57 al., 2006).
+However, even such 'resident' species may perform shorter migrations between summer and winter areas in heterogeneous landscapes where availability and/or quality of 58 59 resources vary between seasons (Barraquand & Benhamou, 2008; Fedy et al., 2012).
+Some overwintering populations are partially migratory (Chapman et al., 2011), implying that a 60 portion of the population migrates between summer and winter areas, whereas the rest stay 61 62 resident.